salieri009/IoTBay/design plan/JSP_DEVELOPER_DOCUMENTATION.md

 ## 📋 Project Overview

 IoTBay is a comprehensive JSP-based e-commerce platform specialized in Internet of Things (IoT) devices and components.
-The platform has been modernized with a cutting-edge design system that provides a futuristic, clean, and accessible user experience while maintaining the robust JSP/Servlet architecture.
+Developed as part of **UTS 41025 ISD Assignment 2 Autumn 2025**, the platform has been modernized with a cutting-edge design system that provides a futuristic, clean, and accessible user experience while maintaining the robust JSP/Servlet architecture.

 ### 🎨 **NEW** Modern Design Features
 - **Contemporary Visual Design**: Clean, minimalist interface with subtle gradients and modern typography